-Campers registered for Quest programs will participate in out-trips - they hike a short distance on Camp Thunderbird property and sleep out overnight.
-They leave after lunch on Wednesday afternoon and return before lunch on Thursday morning.
+Campers registered for Quest programs will participate in out-trips - they hike a short distance on Camp Thunderbird property and sleep out overnight (just 1 night).
+They leave after lunch on day 1 of their out-trip and return before lunch on day 2.
 The group works together to set up sleeping tarps and prepare meals with close supervision of counsellors.
 Campers will use either pit toilets, or portable "luggable-loos" for bathroom needs.

-Before leaving for trip campers will discuss what it means to be on out trip with their counsellors.
+Before leaving for out-trip campers will discuss what it means to be on out-trip with their counsellors.
 Campers will share carrying the gear and food.
 While on the trip, campers will participate in setting up camp and taking responsibility for "No Trace Camping" while they are away.
-During their trip, campers rely and depend upon each other for their success and many develop stronger friendships as a result.
+During their trip, campers rely and depend upon each other for their success, and many develop stronger friendships as a result.